instamatic-dev/instamatic/docs/setup.md

    If you are running the portable installation, you can skip this step.
 Otherwise, if you are running instamatic for the first time, it will set up the config directory.
 Simply run `instamatic`.
 It should say that it sets up the config directory and tell the path where the data are.

 2. __Set up the microscope interface__
    In `config/global.yaml` define the camera interface you want to use.
-You can use one of the example files and modify those. for FEI, use `microscope: fei` and for jeol, use `microscope: jeol`.
+You can use the autoconfig tool or one of the example files and modify those.
 You can name these files anything you want, as long as the name under `microscope` matches the filename in `config/microscope`

 3. __Set up the magnifications and camera lengths__
-   In the config file, i.e `config/microscope/jeol.yaml`, set the correct camera lengths and magnifications for your microscopes (`lowmag` and `mag1`).
-Also make sure you set the wavelength and magnification ranges, i.e. if the lowest magnification in `mag1` is 2000, then put 2000 for `mag1`.
-The easiest way to get those numbers is to simply write them down as you turn the know on the microcope.
+   In the config file, i.e `config/microscope/jeol.yaml`, set the correct camera lengths (`range_diff`) and magnifications for your microscopes (`range_lowmag` and `range_mag1`).
+Also make sure you set the wavelength.
+Again, the autoconfig tool is your best friend, otherwise, the way to get those numbers is to simply write them down as you turn the magnification knob on the microcope.

 4. __Set up the camera interface__
    Specify the file you want to use for the camera interface, i.e. `camera: timepix` points to `config/camera/timepix.yaml`.
 In this file, make sure that the interface is set to your camera type and update the numbers as specified in the config documentation.
-If you don't want to set up the camera interface, you can use `camera: simulate` and `calibration: simulate` to simulate them.
+If you do not want to set up the camera interface at this moment, you can use `camera: simulate` to fake the camera connection.

 5. __Make the calibration table__
    For each of the magnfications defined in `config/microscope/jeol.yaml`, specify the pixel sizes in the file defined by `calibration: jeol`, corresponding to the file `calibration/jeol.yaml`.
 For starters, you can simply set the calibration values to 1.0.